Biden to target railroads, ocean shipping in executive order

 The order will ask the maritime commission to crack down on such fees and to take all other steps to protect American exporters from high fees.
 The order also asks the commission to work with the Justice Department to enforce its actions.
 The commission and the Justice Department are expected to sign a new memorandum of understanding to improve their cooperation on such investigations soon, the person said.

-Maritime Commission Chairman Dan Maffei has said recently that the commission’s ability to address issues like container shortages and surging rates may be limited if the cause is the surge in demand as the global economy rebounds from the coronavirus pandemic.
-The commission is limited in its options unless it finds evidence of intentional manipulation of prices, he has said.
+Maritime Commission Chairman Dan Maffei said in an interview that the commission’s powers were limited, noting that it cannot block mergers or dictate pricing to the industry.
+Mr. Maffei said Congress should consider giving the commission greater regulatory powers if it wants its authority to extend beyond the intentional manipulation of rates.

+“We can’t control the freight rates because they are market-based, but we can check if there are moves to limit capacity in the water," he said.

-A wave of combinations in the 1990s left the U.S. with just seven Class 1 freight railroads, though STB merger rules in place since the administration of President George W. Bush have effectively prevented further consolidation.
+In the rail industry, a wave of combinations in the 1990s left the U.S. with just seven Class 1 freight railroads.
+STB merger rules in place since the administration of President George W. Bush have effectively prevented further consolidation.
 Still, the White House argues that the current state of the industry leaves railroads with effective duopolies in much of the country, and monopolies at the local level, meaning customers have little leverage to negotiate prices.

 The White House will also encourage the STB to consider proposals that would compel railroads to offer rates that would better enable shippers to cobble together routes across competing rail networks to lower their costs, and to more readily bring cases to the STB to challenge railroads’ rates, this person said.